mfrlabi/livox_lidar.mcap-pcd-/README.md

-5. 2nd Terminal ---- to check whether /livox/lidar is publishing data or not - in directory:    labi@lb:~/ws_livox$  (it not mendatory)
+5. 2nd Terminal ---- to check whether /livox/lidar is publishing data or not - in directory:    labi@lb:~/ws_livox$  ( not mandatory )

                    ros2 topic echo /livox/lidar